Cach30verfl0w/cash3fl0w/kmp-advcrypto/README.md

 ## ToDo
 - [ ] Support Integrity HMAC with AES and other algorithms
 - [ ] Support AES and RSA Encryption and CRYSTALS-Diltithium signing on Linux
+- [ ] Add support for Argon2 algorithms on Linux
+- [ ] Support for additional authentication data (AAD) in ciphers
+- [ ] Add extra module for compose with Authenticator composable etc.

 ## License
 Please respect the license and the work behind this project.
 This project is licensed under the [Apache-2.0 License](https://github.com/Cach30verfl0w/cash3fl0w/blob/main/kmp-advcrypto/LICENSE.md).